 Sopa de galets (or escudella) is a synonym for Christmas Day.
 It’s a soup made with galets, pasta shaped like a snail shell.
 The shells can either be big or small.
 If you use the small variety, the soup includes a meatball, but if you use the big ones, you stuff directly the minced meat into the galets.

 The magic of this recipe is in the broth.
 The more things you use to make it, the better.
 Vegetables, poultry, and meat?
 Nice try!
 You must add some botifarra (black or white Catalan sausage), cansalada (streaky bacon), or pig’s ear to have a Christmas broth in all its glory!

 Canelons are the main protagonist of Boxing Day (26th Dec).
 This dish was imported by Italian chefs who worked for the bourgeoisie in the 19th century.
-Thank God they did!
+Thank God they brought it here!
 The recipe rapidly became popular and twisted, becoming somewhat different from the Italian version.